goodwiins/cs50w/README.md

-i created this repo to learn basic in branch language, and mastring my skill with Gits.
+I've created this repo to learn basics of branch language, and mastering my skill with Gits.